How to Increase IPO Allotment Chances?

 Read Also: Upcoming IPOs with Shareholders Quota

 This strategy applies only when the parent company of the IPO-bound company is already listed and there is a reservation for shareholders in the parent company.
-In the recently concluded IPO of Ujjivan Bank, for example, the retail category was subscribed 48 times, while the shareholder category was subscribed only 4 times.
+In the recently concluded IPO of BLS e-Services, for example, the retail category was subscribed 237 times, while the shareholder category was subscribed only 15.32 times.

-These are simple yet effective steps that answer investors’ frequent question of how to increase chances of IPO allotment and move you closer to confirmed IPO allotment.
+These are simple yet effective steps that answer investors’ frequent questions about how to increase the chances of IPO allotment and move you closer to a confirmed IPO allotment.

 Also, check our page of IPO allotment status for the latest updates.
 Happy investing!